-GLEIF will respond to the proposed amendments to Form Adv:
+GLEIF will respond to the proposed amendments to Form ADV:

-The inclusion of the LEI in Form ADV, section 7.C. in Schedule D, is fully supported by GLEIF.
-Open, non-proprietary data standards, which are established by voluntary standard bodies, create transparency and facilitate the open exchange of information for regulators.
-The inclusion of LEI within the proposed rule to identify service providers presents an opportunity for the Commission to capitalize on recent proposed rules that seek to add the LEI in various form types.
-The Commission already has made several amendments to include the LEI as well, specifically Form N-CEN, Form PF, Form ADV, Form N-MFP, Form N-PORT and more recently in the final rule announcements for 13-Fs and Form N-PX.
-By implementing the LEI in various Form types, the Commission would comprehensively set forth a consistent identification scheme highlighted by the LEI.
+The inclusion of the LEI in Form ADV, section 9.C.(1) in Schedule D, is fully supported by GLEIF.
+Open, non-proprietary data standards, which are established by voluntary consensus standards bodies, create transparency and facilitate the open exchange of information for regulators.
+The inclusion of LEI within the proposed rule to identify qualified custodians presents an opportunity for the Commission to capitalize on recent proposed rules that seek to add the LEI in various form types.
+The Commission recently included the LEI in a proposed rule "Outsourcing by Investment Advisors".
+This proposed rule also recommends LEI in Form ADV, if applicable.

+The Commission already has made several amendments to include the LEI in other proposed rules, specifically Form N-CEN, Form PF, Form N-MFP, Form N-PORT and more recently in the final rule announcements for 13-Fs and Form N-PX.
+By implementing the LEI in various Form types, the Commission would set forth comprehensively a consistent identification scheme highlighted by the LEI.

-The proposed amendments to section 7.C. also include the legal name, legal address and headquarter address.
+The proposed amendments to section 9.C.(1) also include the legal name and headquarter address.
 These data fields, among other data elements, are included in the reference data for an LEI, as part of the ISO 17442 standard.
 The Commission could leverage these fields when an LEI is submitted.
 Moreover, if the Commission were to consider removing the "if applicable" clause and instead require the submission of an LEI then these data elements could be auto-retrieved from an LEI record.
-This would result in higher quality submissions and relieve the investment adviser from typing names and addresses into section 7.C.
+This would result in higher quality submissions and relieve the investment adviser from typing names and addresses into section 9.C.1.
 This could also be considered for other sections of Form ADV that include the LEI and similar data elements.

 GLEIF supports the Commission's ongoing efforts to include the LEI in various form types and observes that the use of the LEI in U.S. regulations continues to increase.
 There have been several recent consultations that specifically mention the LEI from Bureau of Consumer Financial Protection, Financial Crimes Enforcement Network, Treasury, U.S. Customs and Border Protection, in addition to the Commission's recent proposed rules on security-based swaps, securities lending and money market fund reforms earlier this year, and more recently, the outstanding proposed rule for the registration of security-based swap execution facilities.
-The LEI currently exists in 42 various U.S. laws and regulations, the majority of which belong to the Commission, and globally the LEI exists in 296 laws, regulations and policy papers.
+The LEI currently exists in 43 various U.S. laws and regulations, the majority of which belong to the Commission, and globally the LEI exists in more than 280 regulations and 60 policy recommendations.